cpoff/homelab/Readme.md

 ---

-Your VLANs are now segmented by intent: orchestration, IoT messaging, secure downloads, and infrastructure.
-Each node is doing what it does best, and the desk switch layout is efficient with per-device tagging.

-Want to annotate this map with links to Docker Compose files, storage mounts, or VLAN flow diagrams?
-This topology deserves a trophy case.
+Your physical layout now matches your logical VLAN model—no cross-domain conflicts, clean handoffs, and streamlined performance from switch to service.
+We can diagram this visually or start annotating physical ports if you’re ready to label cables.
+This build hums.